balancer/balancer-v2-monorepo/audits/test-report.md

       it("individual tests within a given configuration (e.g., 'caller is owner', 'caller is not owner', etc.)")
 ```

-It is important that the text description accurately reflects the content of the test, and that *only* the feature describe is tested.
+It is important that the text description accurately reflects the content of the test, and that *only* the feature described is tested.
 Ideally, the concatenation of descriptive texts for any given test forms a clear, understandable narrative.

 ## Test Coverage